Last Updated on March 25, 2021 by Helga Dosa

 Nonna Betta: Kosher restaurant located a few steps from behind the Synagogue.
 From €30 to €35.
 Phone: 06 68806263.
 Closed from sunset Friday to sunset Saturday.

 Address: Via del Portico d’Ottavia, 16

-Boccione Pastry Shop: Is in the heart of the ghetto, close to Via del Portico d’Ottavia, in Piazza Costaguti, 30/31.
-It’s a small anonymous pastry-store but, for the Roman Jews, it’s a monument to the local tradition.
-It’s the Kosher bread store of the community with a very old fashion way of making all kinds and size of pastries which go hand-in-hand with the Jewish festivities.
+Boccione Pastry Shop: in the heart of the ghetto, in Via del Portico d’Ottavia 1, this is a small anonymous pastry-store but, for the Roman Jews, it’s a monument to local tradition.
+It’s the Kosher bread store of the community, with a very old fashioned way of making all kinds and size of pastries which go hand-in-hand with the Jewish festivities.
 You can also see Catholic priests and nuns lined up for some cookies… even the pope likes them!

-Shopping: Many stores are present in the ghetto.
+Shopping: Many stores are present in the Jewish Ghetto, Rome.
 Mostly fashion wear and textiles.
 All you have to do is walk around.